The IRS Form 945 - Explained

 4. When is the deadline to file 945?

-The deadline to file the Form 945 is due to the IRS on January 31.
+The Form 945 for the 2022 tax year will be due to the IRS on January 31, 2023.
 When the deadline falls over a weekend or on a holiday, the next business day becomes the deadline.
-The Form 945 for the 2022 tax year will be due to the IRS on Monday, January 31, 2023.
 Any deposits should be made using Electronic Funds Withdrawal (EFW).

 5. Are there any penalties for Form 945?